First-Year Student Move-In: Friday, August 18 & Saturday, August 19

 Specifics Items

-JMU has partnered with MicroFridge to offer a Microfridge rental for the first time.
+JMU has partnered with MicroFridge to offer Microfridge rentals.
 The unit that we are offering is a fridge/freezer/microwave combo with a safety plug and smoke sensor.

-- Mini refrigerators are also available through the MicroFridge company if your room/roommate has already rented your ONE MicroFridge OR you would only like mini-refrigerators.
+• Mini refrigerators are also available through the MicroFridge company ($179.00 rental) if your room/roommate has already rented your ONE MicroFridge OR you would only like mini-refrigerators.

 This is the only MicroFridge allowed in JMU Residence Halls.

-No microwaves are allowed in JMU residence halls other than MicroFridge - there is a community kitchen in every hall that has a microwave for use.
+No microwaves are allowed in JMU residence halls other than MicroFridge - there is a community kitchen in every hall with a microwave.

 *Please note that this unit stands at 45.55in./115.69cm.

-Our Residence Halls have two bed types - See the link above
+• Our Residence Halls have two bed types.

-If you have the Adjustable Loft bed, you will have to loft* your bed to almost the highest amount to fit MicroFridge under your bed.
+• If you have the Adjustable Loft bed, you will have to loft* your bed to almost the highest amount to fit the MicroFridge under your bed.

-*When lofting your bed to higher heights, we recommend safety recommend using a safety rail to prevent the risk of serious injury (not provided by the university).
+*When lofting your bed to higher heights, we recommend using a safety rail to prevent the risk of serious injury (not provided by the university).

 All appliances should be covered under a homeowner's/renter's insurance policy.
 Students are responsible for renting or buying their own refrigerators.
 If you bring your own mini refrigerator from home, you will be responsible for unloading it from your vehicle and into your room.
 Due to liability reasons, move-in volunteers will not be able to assist with unloading refrigerators.